Yagna-rao15/Arrow-Detection-System/README.md

 2. Connect the camera to the system.
 3. Run the script to initiate the arrow detection system.
 4. Press 'q' to exit the application.
+5. Make sure that you update the location of the images in the code

 **Files:**
 - `arrow_detection.py`: Python script for arrow detection.